hughpyle/HP4952A/remote-protocol/README.md

 ## Remote Commands

-Observing the log data and using `strings` on 5XREMOTE shows these commands:
+Observing the log data and using `strings` on 5XREMOTE shows these commands below.  ("Upload" and "Download" are from the perspective of the analyzer).
+I assume that one analyzer can control another using the same protocol.

 | code | name | description |
 | --- | --- | --- |